dutchand/dutchand/README.md

-- 🔭 I’m completed my research on cybersecurity skills as a driver for economic growth in developing countries.
+- 🔭 I completed my research on cybersecurity skills as a driver for economic growth in developing countries.
 I hope these countries find works valuable to advancing national capabilities.

 - $$$ I'm currently working on a 2nd pHd - cybersecurity in financial institutions.